-Biofilms provide the protection to the microorganism by blocking the access of bacterial biofilm communities from antibiotics.
-Sewage bacteria were found to be more antibiotic resistant than Pseudomonas (Table 1).
-The sewage bacteria revealed resistance to 67% of the antibiotics used in this experiment, whereas Pseudomonas bacteria showed 33% resistant.
-Biofilms are associated with an emergence of antibioticresistant bacteria probably because the extracellular polysaccharides which released by biofilm bacteria act as shield to prevent the entry of antibiotics.
+Biofilms protect the micro-organism by blocking the access of bacterial biofilm communities from antibiotics.
+Sewage bacteria were found to be more antibiotic-resistant than Pseudomonas (Table 1).
+The sewage bacteria revealed resistance to 67% of the antibiotics used in this experiment whereas Pseudomonas bacteria showed 33% resistance.
+Biofilms are associated with the emergence of antibiotic-resistant bacteria probably because the extracellular polysaccharides released by biofilm bacteria act as a shield to prevent the entry of antibiotics.
 The literature said that the classes of antibiotics that are hydrophilic and positively charged, such as aminoglycosides, are more obstructed than others [18].
-Pseudomonas was found to be sensitive to the antibiotics amikacin, ciprofloxacin, gentamicin, cefoperazone, lomefloxacin, and ceptazidime.
-Chemically, amikacin and gentamycin are aminoglycosides; ciprofloxacin and lomefloxacin are fluoroquinolones, whereas cefoperazone and ceptazidime are cephalosporins class of antibiotics.
-The sewage bacteria showed sensitivity toward ciprofloxacin, gentamicin, lomefloxacin, and ceptazidime.
-Sewage bacteria being consortia of microorganisms showed greater resistance than Pseudomonas.
+Pseudomonas was found to be sensitive to the antibiotics amikacin, ciprofloxacin, gentamicin, cefoperazone, lomefloxacin, and ceftazidime.
+Chemically, amikacin and gentamycin are aminoglycosides, ciprofloxacin and lomefloxacin are fluoroquinolones whereas cefoperazone and ceftazidime are cephalosporins class of antibiotics.
+The sewage bacteria showed sensitivity toward ciprofloxacin, gentamicin, lomefloxacin, and ceftazidime.
+Sewage bacteria being consortia of micro-organisms showed greater resistance than Pseudomonas.
 These bacteria when present in a group were great competitors and therefore showed more resistance than individuals.

-Fig. 1: (a-c) Biofilm formation after 24 h under ×100
+Fig. 1: Biofilm formation after 24 h under ×100

-Fig. 2: Biofilm formation after 48 h under ×100. (a) Pseudomonas aeruginosa, (b) Bacillus subtilis, (c) sewage bacteria
+Fig. 2: Biofilm formation after 48 h under ×100

-B. subtilis showed resistant toward majority of antibiotics (Table 2).
-These biofilm-forming bacteria have gained resistance for most of the antibiotics except cefuroxime, roxithromycin, and cefadroxil.
-Cefuroxime is the second-generation and cefadroxil is the firstgeneration cephalosporin antibiotic.
+B. subtilis showed resistance toward the majority of antibiotics (Table 2).
+This biofilm-forming bacterium has gained resistance for most of the antibiotics except cefuroxime, roxithromycin, and cefadroxil.
+Cefuroxime is second generation and cefadroxil is first generation cephalosporin antibiotic.
 Roxithromycin is a semisynthetic advanced generation macrolide antibiotic.
 The Gram-positive, spore former motile bacterium is a model organism to study biofilm formation.
-These bacteria are aerobes and form white pellicle on the surface of liquid medium.
+These bacteria are aerobes and form a white pellicle on the surface of a liquid medium.
 B. subtilis produces a wide array of antibiotics.
-It was reported that some of these antibiotics are non-ribosomal peptides such as surfactin, bacillaene, fengycin, iturin, and bacilysin which these bacteria use it for their survival in natural environment.
-B. subtilis produces some ribosomal synthesized peptide antibiotics, such as bacteriocins and other protein-derived toxins, which are generally effective against genetically similar bacteria and present in similar ecological niches [19].
-B. subtilis showed 62% antibiotic resistance and intermediate toward cefadroxil and roxithromycin.
+It was reported that some of these antibiotics are nonribosomal peptides such as surfactin, bacillaene, fengycin, iturin, and bacilysin which these bacteria use it for their survival in a natural environment.
+B. subtilis produces some ribosomally synthesized peptide antibiotics, such as bacteriocins and other protein-derived toxins, which are generally effective against genetically similar bacteria and present in similar ecological niches [19].
+B. subtilis showed 62% antibiotic resistance and intermediate toward Cefadroxil and Roxithromycin.

-Preparation of FeNPs from plant extracts
+$\label{preparation} \textbf{Preparation of FeNPs from plant extracts}$

-After the addition of $FeSO_4$ salt in the leaf extracts of P. pinnata, the color of the solution changes from faint yellow to green indicating the synthesis of FeNPs in the aqueous medium.
-These solutions were further analyzed for nanoparticles production.
+After the addition of ferrous sulfate (FeSO $4$ ) salt in the leave extracts of P. pinnata, the color of the solution changes from faint yellow to green indicating the synthesis of FeNP in the aqueous medium.
+These solutions were further analyzed for NP production.